JamesWardAntony/bball_am/readme.txt

 DATA & FILE OVERVIEW

-1. File List: See below for a grand overview.
+1. File List: See below.

-2. Relationship between files, if important: See AnalysisOverview.key file for graphical overview of how all of the latent variable and analysis scripts flow together.
+2. Relationship between files, if important: See below.

 3. Additional related data collected that was not included in the current data package: fMRI data from recall - please e-mail the Lead Contact (james.ward.antony@gmail.com) if interested!